 Understanding the big picture of big data in medicine is important, but so is recognizing the real-world applications of data analytics as they’re being used today.

 To that end, here are a few notable examples of big data analytics being deployed in the healthcare community right now.

 Right now, data analytics tools exist that provide better clinical support, at-risk patient population management, and cost of care measurement.
 Many of these systems have established expansive databases—some with billions of data points—that they can then apply sorting and filtering algorithms to in order to rapidly analyze all that information.

-The cost of genome sequencing is falling; you can sequence your complete genome for a couple of thousand dollars these days, down from around $100 million a decade ago.
+Genomics is the next frontier of medicine.
+The cost of genome sequencing is falling—you can sequence your complete genome for a couple thousand dollars these days, down from around $100 million a decade ago.
 As a result, the volume of genomics data is growing rapidly—and so is our ability to take advantage of that data.

 For example, Emory University and the Aflac Cancer Center partnered with a genomic data analytics organization called NextBio to study data related to medulloblastoma, the most common malignant brain tumor among children.

 Medulloblastoma currently has a uniform treatment approach: radiation therapy.
 Emory and Aflac are using NextBio to look at clinical and genomic data to discover biomarkers that can help predict the metastases of cancer in young patients.
 Providers, in turn, will use this information to pinpoint targeted therapy approaches based on the biomarkers of their individual patients.